 A blind spot monitoring system with cross-traffic alert - which warns the driver of approaching cars when backing up - is also standard, as is a lane departure warning system that provides a notification via haptic seatbelt feedback (or audio/visual alerts) when the Equus drifts into an adjacent lane.

 The most direct rival to Equus is the Lexus LS460, which features a similar emphasis on total comfort and relaxed operation.
-It start at roughly ten grand more than the Hyundai, and for slightly more money there's also entry-level versions of the Audi A8 and Jaguar XJ and BMW 7-Series, all of which offer a noticeably more upscale experience both in terms of interior opulence and handling sophistication.
+It starts at roughly ten grand more than the Hyundai, and for slightly more money there's also entry-level versions of the Audi A8 and Jaguar XJ and BMW 7-Series, all of which offer a noticeably more upscale experience both in terms of interior opulence and handling sophistication.